awesometic/207lab_iot_project/README.md

 To detect where is the specific place at Android application, each "specific" place must has 3 BLE beacons,<br>
 and these beacons must be registered into the database that is used by this Node.js server<br>

-### Github repository of be mentioned Android application
+### Github repository of mentioned Android application
 This application has been developing by Lee Yootaek<br>
 [GitHub - CommutingChecker by Lee Yootaek](https://github.com/eldbxor/CommutingChecker)<br>

 ## Requirement and Environment
-### Needed pre-known languages and background of be using frameworks in this project to development
+### Needed pre-known languages and background of using frameworks in this project to development
 * HTML
 * CSS
 * Javascript